titusjan/hill_shading/README.md

-The [implementation by Ran Novitsky] (http://rnovitsky.blogspot.nl/2010/04/using-hillshade-image-as-intensity.html) differs from the Matplotlib implementation in how the colors are blended (it also allows for different data and terrain arrays).
-However, I think the _RGB blending_ of this implementation gives better results than the _pegtop blending_ that Ran Novitsky uses, since it is similar to gouraud shading
-which is used in 3D computer graphics.
-This may be subjective of course, so you can determine your preference in the
+The [implementation by Ran Novitsky] (http://rnovitsky.blogspot.nl/2010/04/using-hillshade-image-as-intensity.html) differs from the Matplotlib implementation in how the colors are blended (it also allows for different data and terrain arrays, which is nice).
+However, I think the _RGB blending_ of this implementation gives better results than the _pegtop blending_ that Ran Novitsky uses, since it is similar to the gouraud shading that is used in 3D computer graphics.
+This may be subjective of course, you can determine your preference in the
 [blending comparison](compare_blending.py).